Mos-mar/mini_projetC/README.md

 # Contact Manager

-This project is a simple contact manager in C.
+This project is a simple contact manager in C.(using structs)

 ## Features: